-Walking into Supai you will see where to check-in on your left to get your camping info and tags.
-While you checkin for your group your group can always walk down to the convenience store and cafeteria just passed where the helicopter landing is.
+Walking into Supai you will see where to check-in on your right (used to be on the left) to get your camping info and tags.
+While you check-in for your group your group can always walk down to the convenience store and cafeteria just passed where the helicopter landing is.
 There’s also a basketball court, worth taking a few shots in one of the prettier basketball locations I’ve ever seen.

-As you come round the last stretch you will come up to breathtaking Havasu Falls and you’ve made it!
+As you come round the last stretch you will come up to breathtaking Havasu Falls on your right and you’ve made it!
 Head down the trail to pick you campsite and get ready for one of the best experiences you’ll ever have.

 - I don’t know where to start or where to begin.
 I think my posts on this place speak to the amounts of pros.

 - No cell service